zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-where we choose to express the squared magnitudes of the elements of the scattering matrix by double series:
+where we choose to express the squared magnitudes of the elements of the scattering matrix by a double series:

 $$ \tag{18.40}
 \begin{aligned}